Soluling home Document home

 This method lets you to localize only string resources that exist on the properties files.
 In addition this method produces only multilingual application.
 If you want to localize some other resources such as images, you have to use either JAR file localization.
 If you want to create localized application that support only one language (for example to make application files smaller) you have to use the JAR file localization.

 When Soluling localizes a Java application it reads the original application package file (JAR file) and creates localized versions of that file.
 Application package file contains all the resources that need to be localized.
 There are several resource types.
 Most important for localization are the string and layout resources.
 Layout resources contains the user interface design of the application.
 String resource contains strings are are used by the application.
-In addition of these two resource types application files contain also image resource and may also contain animation, XML or any custom resources.
+In addition to these two resource types, application files contain also image resource and may also contain animation, XML or any custom resources.
 Soluling can localize them all.

 |If you want to use application localization add an Java application file into Soluling project.
 Once Soluling has created the localized application files they are ready to be deployed.|